eyal-wow-addons/WowInfo/README.md

 ## Status Bar Tooltip

-When hovering over the `Status Bar` / `Experience Bar`, it should show the experience of the current character.
+When hovering over the `Status Bar` / `Experience Bar`, it should show extended information regarding the experience progress of the current character.

 ![Status Bar](Screenshots/MainStatusTrackingBar.png)